 Family members who have lost a loved one as a result of mass violence, or who is missing during or after a mass violence event, will need guidance for what to do next and how to cope in the days ahead.
-This document provides recommendations based on what VOICES has learned from working with thousands of victims' family members since 2001.
+This document provides recommendations based on what Voices of September 11th has learned from working with thousands of victims' family members since 2001.